 Outdoor Fall Bucket List Activities on Long Island

-Hop on the ferry to Fire Island, where ocean waters are swimmable into fall.
+Want to hang onto summer?
+Hop on the ferry to Fire Island, where ocean water temps are bearable into fall.

 Once swimmers clear the sands, explore one of these beach walks.